paramireze/paramireze.github.io/about.md

 How I became an `Original Gangster`

-- I sold my car and now ran & bike commute everyday.
+- I sold my car
-- skipped my smart phone in a nearby lake and bought a flip.
-An iPhone skips about 8 times last time i checked ;)
+- Ditched my smart phone
-- deleted my facebook, twitter, and instagram accounts
+- Deleted all social media accounts
-- stop paying charter for internet and schedule time in my day to use internet at the library.
+- Get rid of internet all together at home
-- I give my mom a hug every chance I get make her yummy food
+- Hug my mom every chance I get and make her yummy food
-- I am in the gym at 5am every morning
+- Be in the gym 5am every morning
 - Hang out with friends and be silly, preferably with beer
-- Fell deeply in love with learning software languages and frameworks, most recently iOS developing using Swift/XCode
+- Schedule 1-2 hours everyday to develop dope software